 Lessons Learned (and Ignored)

 The study of smallpox, transmitted among humans, and development of a vaccine showed it’s possible to prevent a devastating disease.
-The value of this research proved itself with the recent outbreak of mpox.8
+The value of this research proved itself with the recent outbreak of mpox.

 But lack of funding for early-stage research means we’re missing critical information.
-In the case of mpox, we still don’t know which animal is the original source of the virus.10 It’s found in monkeys sometimes, but that’s not the reservoir.
-That unknown source of the disease could be part of our daily lives, spreading disease all the time without knowing it.
+In the case of mpox, we still don’t know which animal is the original source of the virus.

 Global awareness is having a positive impact.
-The World Health Organization renamed monkeypox to mpox because the term is misleading.11 The disease was discovered in 1958, but we haven’t done enough research to even get the name right.
-A name change can help elevate the need to find the source and make it a funding priority.
+The World Health Organization renamed monkeypox to mpox because the term is misleading.

 Science of New Diseases